 Hyde Park Harriers, The Edge, University of Leeds, Leeds, West Yorkshire, LS2 9JT.
 Membership costs £40 per year and includes a club vest.

 Specifically for adults 18 and over, Chapel Allerton Runners caters to all abilities with courses to suit everyone.
 Fancy getting into running?
 Their Run England Beginner’s course isn’t a one size fits all.
 Costing £12 for 12 weeks, they tailor it to you, including exercises, walking and running to get you ready to work up to 3 miles and a Roundhay 5K Park Run in a fun introduction.

-Their main club night is at 6.30pm every Wednesday at Gledhow Sports and Social Club, which gives them the advantage of their own training field, races and social events.
+Their main club nights are at 6.30pm every Monday and Wednesday at Gledhow Sports and Social Club, which gives them the advantage of their own training field, races and social events.
 Each week brings different 5 to 9-mile routes covering lit streets in winter and green spaces of North Leeds like Golden Acre Park or Harewood House in summer.
-If you want a challenge, join them at 6.30pm on Mondays for interval training.
+If you want a challenge, join them on Mondays for interval training.

 Chapel Allerton Runners, Gledhow Sports and Social Club, Gledhow Lane, Leeds, West Yorkshire, LS8 1NQ.
 Membership costs £45 per year.